hashicorp/terraform-provider-azurerm/website/docs/r/storage_account_static_website_properties.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Storage Account Static Website.
+* `id` - The ID of the Storage Account Static Website Properties.

 ---